wpendl99/.github/profile/webServices/webSocket/chat.md

 ## Chat client

-The HTML for the client needs an input for the user's name, an input for creating messages, and an element to display the messages that are sent and received.
+The HTML for the client provides an input for the user's name, an input for creating messages, and an element to display the messages that are sent and received.

 ```html
 <!DOCTYPE html>